paulzfm/Sudoku-BMC/README.md

 0 0 0 0 8 0 0 7 9
 ```

-where 0 denotes the blanks to be filled in.
+where 0 denotes the blanks need to be filled in.
 See `testcases/` for more examples.

 ### Theory